- Section 1 - Introduction

 For the most part, the College will not close unless the safety and security of the faculty, students, and staff is in jeopardy.

-Public Relations will use a variety of communications tools to announce any closing.
+Communications and Marketing will use a variety of communications tools to announce any closing.
 Jacksonville media, television broadcast, email, and the College website will also be used to alert the community.
 The community is expected to seek out announcements and information on possible closing.
 Calling College offices will not guarantee that the latest or most accurate information is provided to the caller.

 Power failure to buildings can occur for myriad reasons.
 If you experience building-wide power failure, contact Facilities.
 If evacuations become necessary, please follow the pre-identified procedures in the full emergency plan.
 In the event of a major campus-wide outage, take the following steps.